frogsfrogs/frogsfrogs.github.io/flash-designs.md

 = Listed sizes are preferred/minimum.
 Can be bigger.
 = Pricing is for listed size.
 Pricing might vary a little depending on placement.
 = Each design tattooed once.

-(please click on image and view full size file)
+= I will cross designs out as they get booked.

 (on mobile you should be able to just zoom in on this page)
+(if not please click on image to view full size file)
 <br><br>